AbdulrahmanIsmael/Events-APP/README.md

 # Events APP

-- This app is developed using Next.js. it is used to show the latest important events around the world.
-- The app uses a dummy data which is some events with its information.
-- It is a simple app with a purpose of improving **Next.js** skill.
+This website is developed using Next.js.
+It is used to show the latest important events around the world.
+It uses dummy data, which is some events with its information.
+It looks like a simple app, but the purpose is to improve Next.js skills.

 ## Features

-- With **Next.js** the app now can render from the server instead of rendering in the client-side, and that's one of the most important features in **Next.js**.
+- With **Next.js** the app can now render from the server instead of rendering on the client side, and that's one of the most important features in **Next.js**.
-- Using filter system to render filtered data.
+- Using a filter system to render filtered data.
 - Easy navigation between pages.

 ## Tools